You’ve Got Questions. We’ve Got Answers.

 We believe in a whānau mode of learning, where an older or more expert tuakana helps and guides a younger or less expert teina and vice versa as we believe this is a powerful learning opportunity.
 Sometimes children have a completely different take on situations that arise from interactions with a peer.
 In our structured learning sessions, we make sure that there is enough range for all abilities, regardless of their age.

-My child is high needs - can I send them?
+My child is neurodiverse - can I send them?

 I'm interested, what next?

 We would invite you to register your interest first by sending an email with information about your child to Bush Farm and why this would be a good fit for your child.
 From here, we will get in touch with you to schedule a free thirty minute one-to-one.
 On completion of this, we invite you to either pay for a holiday programme (within three months of starting) or a one day trial.
 If both parties are happy in moving forward, we ask that you make payment for a six-month programme.
 After this is paid, a welcome pack, handbook of policies and procedures is sent to you.

 How do I sign my child up for the next term programme?